Money spraying: History and cultural origins

 Money spraying originated around 1912, when paper currency was introduced to Nigeria, among the Yoruba people of southwestern Nigeria.
 Kings or elders would grace Oriki (Yoruba praise poem) chanters money, with dashing money on the Ori (head) of the chanters.
 This custom had then spread throughout Yorubaland during ceremonial events, such as weddings, naming ceremonies, and live entertainment events, where spraying became a norm.
 During Nigeria's oil boom in the 1960s and 1970s, the practice evolved into a more public display of throwing crisp, often freshly minted naira notes at dancing celebrants, symbolizing wealth, social status, and generosity.

-The practice is intrinsically tied to Yoruba culture's concept of owambe (lavish parties) and the tradition of Juju music, where guests shower musicians and praise singers performing oriki (praise poetry) with cash as a form of appreciation and patronage.
+The practice is intrinsically tied to Yoruba culture's concept of Owanbe (lavish parties) and the tradition of Juju music, where guests shower musicians and praise singers performing oriki (praise poetry) with cash as a form of appreciation and patronage.
 This cultural expression reflects the Yoruba values of communal celebration, social solidarity, and the demonstration of prosperity within the community.